xman1020999/Interstellar-V3/README.md

 ### About Us

 Interstellar Games is one of the best modern unblocked games sites.
-Check it out <a href="https://interstellars.games">here</a>, if this link is blocked you can get more linksin our <a href="https://dsc.gg/interstellarntwork">Discord Server!</a>
+Check it out <a href="https://interstellars.games">here</a>, if this link is blocked you can get more links in our <a href="https://dsc.gg/interstellarntwork">Discord Server!</a>

 ### Deploying
 Interstellar is completely open-source so you can deploy it by forking or deploying it below.